Eleutherius and Antia: Rieti

 The church of Sant'Eleuterio was built outside of the city walls of Rieti around the 5th century.
 According to tradition, the church claimed the relics of Eleutherius and Antia, carried from Rome by Bishop Primus of Rieti.
 Around the 5th or 6th centuries, the Benedictine Stephen of Rieti founded a monastic community near the tomb of the two martyrs.

 Devotion to Eleutherius increased after a legend associated with the bishop Probus of Rieti: that before his death a vision appeared of the two saints, Eleutherius and Juvenal (Giovenale), to accompany the bishop into heaven.

 The church of Sant'Eleuterio acquired importance during the age of the Lombards, with its foundation confirmed with solemn honors by Liutprand.
 It acquired greater splendor after 1000 AD, when Peter, a local abbot, restored the church and its monastery, which lay near a stream and the city cemetery.
 In 1122, Count Grimald granted Sant'Eleuterio, the monastery, and its lands to the Cathedral of Santa Maria of Rieti.
 On August 13, 1198, Bishop Adolphus Secenari and Pope Innocent III translated the relics of the two saints to the cathedral, elevating the church to the status of a collegiate church with twelve canon priests and an abbot-rector.

 Other places in Italy

 Numerous churches rose in Italy in honor of this saint.
 There was a church dedicated to him at Rome, on the Via Labicana.
 He was venerated on April 18 at Nepi, Vasto, and at Poreč (Parenzo) in Istria.
 At Chieti, Benevento, Salerno, and Sulmona, he was venerated on May 21; at Terracina on May 13; on May 23 at Arce, and on 31 December at Canne, where he described as a bishop of that town and a son of Evantia (a corruption of Antia).
 There were other churches dedicated to him at Mugnano del Cardinale and Ariano Irpino.

-The monastery of San Liberatore a Maiella is dedicated to him.
+The monastery of San Liberatore a Maiella was meant to be dedicated to him, but it is actually dedicated to Jesus the Liberator instead.